alvar-freude/Posemo/README.md

 1;                                                         # every Perl module must return (end with) a true value
 ```

+(The real C<Alive> check has more code, because it's the only one, which catches connection errors by itself.)

 A more advanced check is *BackupAge* check, which checks how long a backup is running and returns the seconds as integer: